-Styes are typically tender to palpation, while chalazia are not.
+Styes (hordeola) are typically tender to palpation, while chalazia are not.

-Dacryoadenitis and dacryocystitis can be confused with stye; their respective locations (lateral upper lid and inferior to the medial epicanthus) are key.
+Dacryoadenitis (infection or inflammation of the lacrimal gland) and dacryocystitis (infection of the lacrimal sac) can be confused with stye; their respective locations (lateral upper lid and inferior to the medial epicanthus) are key.

 Most styes and chalazia resolve with warm compresses and topical antibiotics.